mozilla/nunjucks/docs/templating.md

 `value`.
 If `boolean` is true, any JavaScript falsy value will return `default` (false, "", etc)

-**In version 2.0, `loose` is required because this filter changed from loose by default to strict by default.
-A warning will be display if you don't specify loose, and once we've warned everyone of the change we will remove the warning.
-If you are sure this change won't affect you, ignore this warning.**
+**In version 2.0, this filter changed the default behavior of this filter.
+Previously, it acted as if `boolean` was true by default, and any falsy value would return `default`.
+In 2.0 the default is only an `undefined` value returns `default`.
+You can get the old behavior by passing `true` to `boolean`, or just use `value or default`.
+  2.0 will show a warning if `boolean` is not passed, but we will remove this warning in the next version.**

 ### sort(arr, reverse, caseSens, attr)